cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 Note that the literals `(>= x 3)` and `(>= x 0)` in this lemma correspond to the original two atoms after preprocessing.
 The preprocessed form of the input is also available, which we will describe later in this post.

-Theory lemmas may involve symbols that were introduced internally by cvc5 during solving, which we call "skolems".
+Theory lemmas may involve symbols that were introduced internally by cvc5 during solving, which we call "Skolems".
-A classic example is the "division by zero" skolem introduced to reason about the possibility of division with a zero denominator.
+A classic example is the "division by zero" Skolem introduced to reason about the possibility of division with a zero denominator.
-For details on all the documented skolem cvc5 supports, see our documentation for [Skolem identifiers](https://cvc5.github.io/docs-ci/docs-main/skolem-ids.html).
+For details on all the documented Skolem cvc5 supports, see our documentation for [Skolem identifiers](https://cvc5.github.io/docs-ci/docs-main/skolem-ids.html).

 We also support dumping the unsat core along the lemmas used as a standalone benchmark via the output flag `-o unsat-core-lemmas-benchmark`.

 #### Unsat core of instantiations

 As a further refinement, one can ask specifically the shape of the quantifier instantiation lemmas used by cvc5 when solving a query.
-These are available via the command line option `dump-instantitions`.
+These are available via the command line option `dump-instantiations`.
 When proofs are enabled, this list is refined to only include the instantiations that were used in the proof of unsatisfiability.

 ```